-Our travel day to Fiji started off on every wrong foot imaginable.
-The driver of our shuttle from Waikiki to Honolulu was unaware of road closures that affected his route, our bags were over the carry-on weight limit (because the carry-on weight limit was .00002 ounces), and due to mass amounts of rain in Hawaii, my hair was frizzing.
+Our journey to Fiji started off with a travel day where everything went wrong.
+The driver of our shuttle from Waikiki to Honolulu was unaware of road closures that affected his route.
+Our bags were over the carry-on weight limit (because the carry-on weight limit was .00002 ounces).
+Plus, due to mass amounts of rain in Hawaii, my hair was frizzing.
 Real life problems, you guys.

-To top it all off, as we boarded our near-empty flight to Nadi, an attendant gleefully told us that most had cancelled because it had started to rain a few days earlier and there was no end in sight.
+Then, as we boarded our near-empty flight to Nadi, an attendant gleefully told us most had cancelled.
+Apparently, it had started to rain a few days earlier and there was no end in sight.

 True to tropical island forecasts, the weather just showed a bland mix of sun and rain.
-We asked if he meant it was raining throughout Fiji’s 300+ islands or just on the main island, but he was dodgy and kept saying “oooohh, you’ll have fun…” in a tone that very much implied we were going to drown.
+We asked if he meant it was raining throughout Fiji’s 300+ islands or just on the main island.
+But he was dodgy and insisting we’ll have fun.
+He used a tone that very much implied we were going to drown.

-Since there was clearly nothing we could do, we spread out in our row and settled in for the seven-hour flight.
-The hubs zonked out almost immediately, while I decided to be a good little blogger and get started on my Hawaii coverage… when, what to our wondering ears should we hear?
+Since there was clearly nothing we could do, we spread out in our row.
+We settled in for the seven-hour flight.
+The hubs zonked out almost immediately, while I decided to be a good little blogger and get started on my Hawaii coverage.
+Suddenly, what to our wondering ears should we hear?

 OH just an out of tune ukulele accompanied by the sounds of a warbling pirate.
 What else?